NMRLipids/Databank/CONTRIBUTION.md

 As the code operates with an over-filesystem database, universal path handling is crucial.
 To construct paths, we use global variables of the type NMLDB\_**XXXX**\_PATH, where **XXXX** could be:

-- **ROOT** points by default to the root folder of the repository.
-Can be set-up and _should not_ be used for Data-related paths.
-Once set alone, all nested paths are recreated from it.
-- DATA points by default to `./Data` folder.
-Can be used to point to somewhere inside `Data` but not for molecules, simulations, and experiments.
+- DATA points by default to `./BilayerData` folder.
+Can be used to point to somewhere inside the Database but not for molecules, simulations, and experiments.
 Currently is used for Rankings as well.
-- MOL points by default to `./Data/Molecules` folder, from where molecule lists are initialized.
+- MOL points by default to `{NMLDB_DATA_PATH}/Molecules` folder, from where molecule lists are initialized.
 Is used to get access to something in molecule-folders.
-- SIMU points by default to `./Data/Simulations` folder.
+- SIMU points by default to `{NMLDB_DATA_PATH}/Simulations` folder.
 Is used to get access to a certain simulation.
-- EXP points by default to `./Data/Experiments` folder.
+- EXP points by default to `{NMLDB_DATA_PATH}/Experiments` folder.
 Is used to get access to a certain experiment.

 We currently construct paths using `os.path.join(a,b)`.